This post contains affiliate links and I may earn a commission if you make a purchase.

 You pay PMI every month until you owe 20% of what your property is worth.
 Typically, PMI is 1% of the loan amount per year.
 So on a $300,000 loan, you owe $3,000 per year (or $250 per month).
 This money doesn’t benefit you and goes straight down the toilet.

-If you don’t have 20% down payment, you have several options:
+If you don’t have a 20% down payment, you have several options:

 – Wait until you’ve saved up 20% down.- Bite the bullet and pay private mortgage insurance.- See if you qualify for something other than a conventional mortgage.

-Other lending programs don’t require too much of a down payment:
+Other lending programs don’t require too much of down payment:

 – FHA loans require 3.5% if your credit score is at least 580.- VA loans don’t require any down payment.
 Plus, there’s no monthly mortgage insurance to pay.- USDA loans don’t require a down payment either.
-USDA loans are available for single family homes location in less dense, rural areas.
+USDA loans are available for single-family homes located in less dense, rural areas.

 - 4. To Buy A House, You Need To Have Reserves

 And lastly, banks will want to see that you have enough money in your reserves just in case you happen to fall into a financial setback.